Sebastián Foronda

-Sebastián Foronda (1490–1543) was an auxiliary bishop who seved as Administrator of Cebu (1722–1728).
+Sebastián Foronda (1490–1543) was an auxiliary bishop who served as Administrator of Cebu (1722–1728).

 Biography

 Sebastián Foronda was born in 1665 in Badajoz, Spain and ordained a priest in the Order of Saint Augustine.
 On 2 Mar 1722, Pope Innocent XIII named him as Titular Bishop of Calydon and consecrated bishop in Macau by João de Casal, Bishop of Macau.
 He was then assigned to the Archdiocese of Cebu to serve as an administrator.
 He died on 20 May 1728.

 While bishop, he was the principal consecrator of Felipe Molina y Figueroa, Bishop of Nueva Caceres.